antirez/uc8151_micropython/README.md

 So we have, 01 for 0x10 (16) frames, then 10 for 0x10 (16) frames.
 This is the part of the LUT that will make the display "flash".
 It basically means: invert the color to the reverse of what our target color is (since this is the WB LUT, so white to black), then go back to the target color.

-Normally conservative LUTs are designed to do something like this, for all the pixles in all the LUTs (WB, BW, WW, BB):
+Normally conservative LUTs are designed to do something like this, for all the pixels in all the LUTs (WB, BW, WW, BB):

 1. Invert the color of the pixel compared to target.
 2. Go to the right color, then invert again.